ibm-cloud-docs/FileStorage/best-practices.md

     - **Completely fair queuing (CFQ)** uses both elevators and request merging, and it's a bit more complex than the NOOP or deadline schedulers.
 It's the standard scheduler for many Linux distributions.
 It groups simultaneous requests that are made by operations into a series of per-process pools before it allocates time slices to use the disc for every queue.

    If your work load is dominated by interactive applications, the users might complain of the sluggish performance of databases with many I/O operations.
 In such environments, read operations happen significantly more often than write operations, and applications are more likely to be waiting to read data.
-You can check the default IO scheduler settings and try different schedulers to help ensure optimization for your specific workload.
+You can check the default IO scheduler settings and try different schedulers to optimize for your specific workload.

 * **[Enable Jumbo Frames](/docs/FileStorage?topic=FileStorage-jumboframes) and configure them to be the same on the entire network path** from source device > switch > router > switch > target device.
 If the entire chain isn't set the same, it defaults to the lowest setting along the chain. {{site.data.keyword.cloud}} has network devices set to 9,000 currently.
 For best performance, all customer devices need to be set to the same 9,000 value.